guisaliba/brain/notes/clean-code/meaningful-names.md

 class. if you have another called `ProductInfo` or `ProductData`, you have made the names different without making them mean anything different. `Info` and `Data` are indistinct noise words.

-noise words are redundant. the word `variable` should never appear in a variable name. the word `table` should never appear in a table name.
-How is `NameString` better than `Name`? would a name ever be a floating point number?
+noise words are redundant. the word `variable` should never appear in a variable name. the word `table` should never appear in a table name. how is `NameString` better than `Name`? would a name ever be a floating point number?
 If so, it breaks an earlier rule about disinformation.

 programming is a social activity. when naming things, it should be not only meaningful but also readable. if something is not readable then it means other people can't read it properly and discuss it, thus failing on what programming is: a social activity.
 ```